JakeWolicki/BiomechanicsDataBaseball/README.md

 # BiomechanicsDataBaseball
-Using data from Driveline Biomechanics for baseball data analysis
+Using data from Driveline Biomechanics for baseball data analysis coding in python